nautobot/nautobot/nautobot/docs/user-guides/getting-started/interfaces.md

 # Interfaces

+Interfaces in Nautobot represent network interfaces used to exchange data with connected devices.

+More information on Interfaces is in the [Interfaces](../../core-functionality/devices.md#interfaces) section of the Nautobot documentation.

-Interfaces can be added at the **Device** or the **Device Type** level.
-Which one you choose depends on your use case.
+Interfaces can be added at the Device or the Device Type level:

-Interfaces added to an individual Device are for that Device only.
+* Interfaces added to an individual Device are for that Device only
-Interfaces added to the Device Type will be applied to all NEW implementations of that Device Type (not existing implementations).
+* Interfaces added to the Device Type will be applied to all NEW implementations of that Device Type (not existing implementations)

 Which one you select depends on your use case; in some instances you will need to use both, as in the example below.